sielerjm/michaelsieler/Publications/Presentations/OPHA_Poster2024.rst

 .. note::

    This page is a work in progress.
 Please check back for updates.
-(Last update: Sept 27, 2024)
+(Last update: Oct 8, 2024):
+     - Video presentation
+     - Links to additional resources
+     - Expanded vigniettes beyond food and nutrition

 Poster